-The Town has published a middle housing webpage to help residents navigate the requirements and implications of the middle housing legislation.
-Additional information will be provided on the Town's webpage as it is developed.
-The informational open house was held on May 29th from 6-8pm at Town Hall.
-The survey was launched during the open house and flyers with the Town's middle housing webpage and survey were posted on all town mailbox pagodas, emailed to the Town mailing list, and posted on Town social media.
-35 survey responses have been received as of 6-13-24.
-Town staff will continue to reach out to residents to encourage participation in the survey and public process.
+The Town also published a middle housing webpage to help residents navigate the requirements and implications of the middle housing legislation.
+The survey was launched during the first open house and flyers with the Town's middle housing webpage and survey were posted on all town mailbox pagodas, emailed to the Town mailing list, and posted on Town social media.